 There are a few ways hurricane-related damages can be covered by various insurance policies depending on the property’s location and insurance provider, such as:

-All Peril: All peril is the most comprehensive coverage, and insures everything except that which is specifically excluded within the policy.
+- All Peril: All peril is the most comprehensive coverage, and insures everything except that which is specifically excluded within the policy.

-Named Peril: Named peril coverage will cover only what is specifically denoted in the policy.
+- Named Peril: Named peril coverage will cover only what is specifically denoted in the policy.
 This is usually less expensive, as it offers far less coverage.

 What May Be Covered

-Buildings and Structures: When a hurricane causes property and structural damage, that portion of the loss is generally covered.
+- Buildings and Structures: When a hurricane causes property and structural damage, that portion of the loss is generally covered.
 This includes office buildings, production facilities, and other business structures.

-Equipment and Machinery: Machinery, vehicles, aircraft, tools, and equipment can all be damaged in a hurricane.
+- Equipment and Machinery: Machinery, vehicles, aircraft, tools, and equipment can all be damaged in a hurricane.
 The coverage for these losses is not always equal.
 Commercial vehicles can be covered by one policy, while specialized equipment may be covered under another.
 Because of these discrepancies, commercial property owners must ensure they carry additional coverage for specialized machinery or contractor equipment on the property.

-Flood Damaged Property: Under private policies or through the National Flood Insurance Program, commercial property owners can ensure coverage for flood-related property damage.
+- Flood Damaged Property: Under private policies or through the National Flood Insurance Program, commercial property owners can ensure coverage for flood-related property damage.

-What May Not be Covered
+What May Not Be Covered

 With just a standard commercial property policy in place, some items may not be covered in the event of hurricane damage, including:

-Hurricane Insurance Coverage Attorneys
+Commercial Property Hurricane Insurance Claim Attorneys